Kropie/IntermediateJava/IntmJ/workspace/ReadMe.txt

-IDE project directores go here.
+Lab directories go in this directory.